Baseflow/XF-Material-Library/README.md

 15. `PlaceholderColor` - The color of the placeholder text.
 The default hex color value is `#99000000`.

+16. `ReturnType` -  The appearance of the return button of the keyboard.

+17. `ReturnCommand` - The command that will run when the user returns the input.

+18. `ReturnCommandParameter` - The parameter to be passed in `ReturnCommand` property when it is executed.

-16. `Text` - The input text of this text field.
+19. `Text` - The input text of this text field.

-17. `TextChangeCommand` - The command that executes when there is a change in this text field's input text.
+20. `TextChangeCommand` - The command that executes when there is a change in this text field's input text.

-18. `TextColor` - The color of the input text.
+21. `TextColor` - The color of the input text.
 The default hex color value is `#D0000000`.

-19. `TextFontFamily` - The font family of the input text.
+22. `TextFontFamily` - The font family of the input text.
 By default, it uses the `MaterialFontConfiguration.Body2` font family.

-20. `TintColor` - The tint color of the underline accent and the placeholder of this text field when focused.
+23. `TintColor` - The tint color of the underline accent and the placeholder of this text field when focused.
 The default color is set to the value of `MaterialColorConfiguration.SecondaryColor`.

 ##### Events